Self-Reliance: Solitary or affiliative direction in decision making

-Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):
+Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

-1. When were you part of a great team?
+1. When were you a part of a great team?
 What were the circumstances?
 How did you contribute?

 2. Do you prefer to work on your own or within a group?

 Self-reliant: Individuals who score closer towards the self-reliant end of the scale are most likely to answer that they prefer solitary work as they feel more comfortable when they have full autonomy in the decision making or their day-to-day tasks.
 Note that this is neither a positive or negative characteristic as it depends on the projects and goals that the job entails and whether collaboration is a prerequisite for the successful completion of the tasks involved.